fret2buzz/styles-extract/README.md

 # styles-extract

->Extracts all styles which match a certain pattern.
+>Extracts all rules which match a certain pattern.
 For example extract all rules that contain pixel values.

 #Overview